 SECTION 7.
-Farm names MUST NOT APPEAR on anything worn by the exhibitor while participating in the showing/judging or selling of any exhibit.
+Exhibitor names, farm names, names/titles displaying awards won or representing other show events MUST NOT APPEAR on anything worn by the exhibitor while participating in the showing/judging or selling of any exhibit.

 SECTION 8.
 Inappropriate words, pictures, symbols on clothing including the display of any drug, alcohol, tobacco or vulgar language or anything deemed offensive will not be allowed.
 Appropriate dress is required; the fair superintendent in that department who has the right to ask the exhibitor to leave the exhibit area will decide any question of dress.